Boron-based Insecticides Provide Safe and Effective Pest Control

 Additionally, these insecticides are economical for agricultural businesses.
 While it is true that boron-based insecticides are more expensive to buy upfront, they also have a more significant residual effect on pests and can last up to twice as long.

-Hence, it means less time spraying the crop with chemicals while still maintaining an adequate level of pest control.
+Hence, it means less time spraying the crop with chemicals while maintaining adequate pest control.
 The cost-benefit of using boron-based insecticide outweighs the high initial purchase price.

 Boron Insecticides in Agriculture